treasure-data/se-starter-pack/retail-starter-pack/SETUP.md

 ---

-## Step 2.6: Setting Up PRP Queries for JSON Field Transformation
+## Step 3: Configure PRP Queries

-The Profile-Ready Processing (PRP) layer allows you to create custom SQL queries to transform complex data, particularly JSON fields, before they enter the main processing pipeline.
+The PRP (Prep) layer allows you to create custom SQL queries to transform complex data before schema mapping.
+This is only needed when your raw data requires preprocessing like JSON parsing or field concatenation.

-### 2.6.1 Understanding PRP Query Execution
+### 3.1 When to Use PRP Queries

 For tables with `prp_table_name` set (not "not exists"), the workflow executes custom transformation queries: